jundalisay/spblist/content/en/material/principles/intro/chapter-05c.md

 This is based on the maxim that there is no Void in Nature.
 This means that every space in existence, whether physical or metaphysics, is filled up.
-- In the physical domain, it is filled with virtual particles such as virtual photons ()
+- In the physical domain, it is filled with virtual particles such as virtual photons

+This rule is the basis for:
+- Virtual particles filling "empty" space
+- Gravity pushing object down objects

 {{< dc t="Note" >}}
 This is in Part 2, Proposition 7 of Spinoza's Principles of Cartesian Philosophy